Yahnoosh/AzSearchStore/readme.md

    npm install -g http-server
    ```
 4. Build the project:

     ```
+    npm install typescript@2.1.5 -g
+    ```
+    ```
+    npm install webpack@1.14.0 -g
+    ```
+    ```
     tsc
     ```
+    If you run into errors, check to make sure that webpack and tsc are using the proper versions 2.1.5 and 1.14.0 respectively

-    if you run into errors from tsc about not finding 'iterable' run:  npm install --save-dev @types/node
+    If you find TSC errors regarding 'iterable' run:  npm install --save-dev @types/node
-    make sure tsc -v shows version 2.1.5

     ```
     webpack